yggdrasil-917/ScriptableRenderPipeline/com.unity.render-pipelines.core/Documentation~/SRP-Context.md

 # Scriptable Render Context
-A Scriptable Render Pipeline (SRP) uses the concept of delayed execution: you build up a list of rendering commands, and then you execute them.
-The object that Unity uses to store and execute these commands is called a Scriptable Render Context.
+Unity's Scriptable Render Pipeline (SRP) renders using delayed execution.
+You build up a list of rendering commands, and then you tell Unity to execute them.
+The object that you use to build up this list of commands is called a Scriptable Render Context.

-SRP uses a mix of existing Unity `CommandBuffers` (such as `ClearRenderTarget`) and SRP-specific commands.
-Once you have enqueued your commands, you must call `Submit` execute them.
+In SRP, you can use commands from Unity's existing `CommandBuffers` (such as `ClearRenderTarget`), and some SRP-specific commands that are listed Scriptable Render Context API documentation.
+You add these commands to your Scriptable Render Context, and then call `Submit` on the Scriptable Render Context to execute the commands.

-In this example, a `CommandBuffer` clears a render target.
+This example shows you how to use a Scriptable Render Context to clear a render target.

 ```C#
 public class BasicPipeInstance : RenderPipeline